R3MODAS/Backend/Readme.md

 To set the middleware session we can use it like this

 - app.use(session({
-    resave: false // if the session value is not changed then don't resave the value to avoid load on server
+    resave: false // It prevents the session from being saved back to the session store on every request, regardless of whether the session data has been modified.

-    saveUninitialized: false // the data has no name then don't save it to avoid too much unnecessary data and cause load on server
+    saveUninitialized: false // It ensures that the session is not saved for a request that doesn't modify the session data

-    secret: secret_key // secret_key which will be used to encrypt the data on server }))
+    secret: secret_key // It is used to encrypt the data on server }))

 - req.session.name = value to create a session, req.session.name to read the session from the server, req.session.destroy to remove the session from the server